Layr-Labs/eigenlayer-docs/docs/developers/Concepts/avs-security-models.md

 :::note
 The list of security models is not exhaustive.
 The EigenLayer protocol provides a slashing function that is maximally flexible.
 AVSs have flexibility to design their protocols to slash for any reason.
-AVSs are encouraged to create robust legibility and process around how their slashing is designed and individual slashing events.
+AVSs are encouraged to:
+* Create robust legibility and process around how their slashing is designed and individual slashing events.
+* Clearly communicate slashing design and individual slashing events to their Operator and Staker communities.
 :::